10 day round tour Jamaica – model

 Fresh Fish Wel famous for its great spot and delicious fish; Little Ochi.
 South coast Jamaica has plenty fishermen villages where you can eat, basic or luxe, fresh fish.
 Give it a try!

-Guts River & Spring This is a true hidden gem at far south coast, of the beaten path area at Alligator Pond Bay; under water river, fresh drinking water, hidden caves, queen Victoria, yes, there is a lot history and beauty in these surroundings.
+Guts River & Spring This is a true hidden gem at far south coast, of the beaten path area at Alligator Pond Bay; under water river, fresh drinking water, hidden caves, queen Victoria, yes, there is a lot history and beauty in these surroundings… if it is accessible!

 South Coast- Laid Back – Day 3